-And while many iOS 10 issues have been eradicated, many remain. iOS 10.1.1 users continue to complain about various issues including abnormal battery drain.
+And while many iOS 10 issues have been eradicated, many remain. iOS 10.2 users are complaining about a number of frustrating issues including abnormal battery drain.

 iOS updates aren’t supposed to have a negative effect on your device’s battery life so we’re not surprised to see some iPhone and iPad users expressing frustration with Apple’s latest operating system.

 How to Fix Bad iOS 10 Battery Life